 HEAD IN THE SAND

-He soon found out, because as his own attorney, he had a fool for a client.
+He soon found out, because acting as his own attorney, Dom had a fool for a client.
 He missed the deadline for pleading, and he couldn’t figure out that the judge was throwing him a life ring when he suggested Dom work something out with the plaintiff’s attorney.
 When Dom did not, the court entered a default against him.
 When the judge ruled that the tree damage was about $12,000, Dom thought that maybe having a mouthpiece wasn’t such a bad idea.

 The new solicitor asked the court to set aside the judgment because Dom thought his brother’s lawyer was his lawyer, too.
 Horse-puckey, the Court said.
 Then Dom said he and his brother hadn’t cut the trees down willfully, meaning that treble damages could not be assessed under state law.
 The Court had to balance justice and judicial efficiency, fairness and the public interest in finality.
 Dom had had his chance to argue that he hadn’t deliberately chopped down the trees.
 He sat on his rights.